 The Hive B & B Resort

-If you are looking to extend your Port Perry stay by recharging, partaking in and learning more about indigenous practices of well-being, art and culture all while reconnecting with nature book your stay at The Hive Bed & Breakfast.
-About 34 Kilometres from Port Perry The Hive Bee & Bee offers single room and full house rentals, daily or weekly.
-My good friend Chris Mitchell from Ultimate Ontario wrote all about our press trip experience at the The Hive B & B Resort
+If you want to extend your Port Perry stay by recharging, partaking in and learning more about indigenous practices of well-being, art and culture while reconnecting with nature, book your stay at The Hive Bed & Breakfast.
+About 34 Kilometres from Port Perry, The Hive Bee & Bee offers single-room and full-house rentals, daily or weekly.
+Our good friend Chris Mitchell from Ultimate Ontario wrote about our press trip experience at The Hive B & B Resort.